 Getting to Starfish Beach

 Starfish Beach is located on Isla Colon.
-You can get there either by bike or an ATV, or catch a ‘colectivo’ bus from Bocas Town (the main town in Bocas del Toro) to Boca del Drago, which costs 2.50 USD.
-From Boca del Drago it’s a beautiful 30-minute walk along the coast until you reach Starfish Beach.
-Alternatively, you can do the last part via taxi boat which costs around 1 USD.
+You can get there either by bike or an ATV, or by catching a ‘colectivo’ bus from Bocas Town (the main town in Bocas del Toro) to Boca del Drago, which costs 2.50 USD.

 2. Red Frog Beach